The NANOGrav 15-Year Data Set: A Case Study for Simplified Dispersion Measure Modeling for PSR J1455-3330 and the Impact on Gravitational Wave Sensitivity: Simplified Timing Models for

 \section{Simplified Timing Models for \PSR}

 Given the arguments that stochastic DM variations from turbulence are small over our timespan as laid out in \S\ref{sec:predictedDMvar}, we fit several simplified DM models.
 The DM models are described below and the parameter estimates and likelihood values resulting from refitting the timing models are provided in Table~\ref{table:J1455}.
-We use the \texttt{PINT} software package \citep{PINT} to evaluate the best-fit parameters for each timing model.
+We used the \texttt{PINT} software package \citep{PINT} to evaluate the best-fit parameters for each timing model and used \texttt{pint\_pal} \citep{pintpal} with underlying calls \texttt{enterprise} \citep{enterprise} to perform the default noise modeling with 100000 Markov Chain Monte Carlo steps.
+Following our standard procedures \citep{NG15}, we reran the timing-model fit in \texttt{PINT} after the noise modeling and report those parameters..